pascal-wolf/extra-time-calculation/README.md

-# Automated calculation of extra time in football games using Artificial Intelligence
+# Automated calculation of extra time in football games using CNN Classification

 Intentional time-wasting and incorrect referee assessments can lead to shortened injury times in football, which can disadvantage clubs and cause economic damage.